jozadaquebatista/DQBIX-Game-Engine/README.md

   - Lighting
   - Normal maps
   - Shaders
-  - TrueType text
+  - TrueType fonts
-  - Support for multiple image and audio formats (thanks std_image)
+  - Support for multiple image and audio formats (thanks stb_image)

 HELP NEEDED (For the new engine [NIX])
 -------------------------------------